 I figured the coffee flavor I love wouldn’t be as diluted this way, and I was right.

-I used cashew butter in this case because it was already out on my counter, but I have a feeling almond butter would work equally as well.
+I used cashew butter at first because it was already out on my counter, but almond butter works equally as well.
 (I think I might prefer the almond flavor!)
 Both become quite creamy when blended with liquid, so use whichever you like best.

 I hope you’ll enjoy this easy option for an easy & affordable vegan latte the next time you’re in the mood for one.